CBrosius/luxtronik_v1/README.md

 3. Compile and Upload to your Sensor

 ToDo:
-- more Documentation
+- more Documentation (Work in Progress)
-- Write-Acess to some of the values
+- Write-Acess to some of the values (Work in Progress)

 # German Version